wiremock/api-template-library/amazonaws.com-iotevents-data/index.md

 ---
 slug: "amazonaws-com-iotevents-data"
-name: "AWS IoT Events Data"
+title: "AWS IoT Events Data"
 provider: "amazonaws.com"
 description: "<p>IoT Events monitors your equipment or device fleets for failures\
   \ or changes in operation, and triggers actions when such events occur.
 You can\